embl-cba/imagej-courses/practicals/intensity-quantification.md

 	- [X] Mean gray value
 	- [X] Area
 	- [X] Integrated density
-		- This measures the sum intensity; in fact it will output two values; the "good" one is the **RawIntDen**, which really simply adds up the gray values in the measurement ROI.
+		- This measures the sum intensity; in fact it will output two values; the "good" one is **RawIntDen**, which really simply adds up the gray values in the measurement ROI.
 - Select all regions and measure [ROI Manager > Measure]

 Now we need to do the proper background subtraction for the two nuclei ROIs, using below formula: